Contractor Misclassification: The Countries With the Highest Risk

 Colombia

-Colombia's labour inspectorate actively audits outsourcing arrangements and applies a four-factor employment test.
-The use of 'civil service contracts' to avoid employment obligations is a common — and increasingly prosecuted — practice.
+Colombia's labour inspectorate (Ministerio del Trabajo) actively audits outsourcing and contractor arrangements and applies a four-factor employment test: personal service, ongoing subordination, continuous payment, and economic dependence.
+The use of "contrato de prestación de servicios" (civil service contracts) to avoid employment obligations is a common pattern that is increasingly prosecuted under Colombia's 2022 labour reform framework.

 China